 Required Hiring Criteria

 Within 10% Program: Employers set strict bidding and hiring criteria for student applicants.
-Therefore, only students who meet this criteria may submit a bid to interview with that employer.
+Therefore, only students who meet this criteria may submit a bid to interview with an employer.
 However, the CSO strongly encourages employers that are interviewing on campus to consider students who fall within 10% of the employers' "required" hiring criteria.
 For example, if an employer states it will only interview students within the "Top 10% of the class" but a student's class rank is within the top 13%, the CSO will reach out directly to that employer and recommend the employer consider that student.

 Preferred Hiring Criteria